-Expansion anchors are used with concrete, masonry, and more.
+Expansion anchors, also called wedge anchors, are used with concrete, masonry, and more.
 They're designed to spread open once they're anchored, thus their name.
 This provides a stronger hold.

 The three basic styles of wedge anchors are fully threaded, partially threaded, and the full-bodied wedge anchor.